 Do I have to stay the whole time?
 You only need to stay for the first 20 minutes of your print.

 Are there any exceptions to the time limit?
-Unfortunately we have a hard limit of 6 hours per print.
+Unfortunately we have a limit of 6 hours per print.

 Can I print multiple things at the same time?
-The DME accepts 1 print at a time.
+The DME accepts one print at a time.
 You may only print one object on the bed at a time.
 However, you may make multiple copies of this item, up to the 12 hour rolling credit.